akashjobanputra/akashjobanputra.github.io/_posts/2018-07-08-git-signing.md

 ---

 If you don't know why you should sign your git commits, <a href="/posts/why-git-signing" target="_blank">check this out</a>.
 In gist, signing the commits verifies that it is indeed from the author mentioned in the commit details.
-For signing commits, we first need to generate a key if you don't have one.
+For signing commits if you don't have one, we first need to generate a key.
 I use my key generated from <a href="https://www.keybase.io" target="_blank">Keybase.io</a> for personal email, and had generated key using GPG for work account.
 You can use any one of them for generating the keys.
 ## For Generating Keys using GPG and adding it to GitHub:
 1. Hit the below command in terminal to start key generation.
     `$ gpg --full-generate-key`